The Leading Independent

 What is the average GMAT score for admission to Columbia’s MBA program?

-The average GMAT score for the incoming class at Columbia is 729.
-The 80% GMAT range is 700 to 760.
+The average GMAT (10th edition) score for the incoming class at Columbia is 734.
+The range of GMAT scores is 610 to 780.
+The average GMAT (Focus) score for the incoming class at Columbia is 690.

 Does the Columbia MBA program accept the GRE?